 Getting pregnant isn’t always easy.
 1 in 8 couples have trouble getting or staying pregnant.
-Get started with a conception assessment, and we’ll figure the rest out together.
-Our assessments are covered by most major insurance plans.
+Get started with a Fertility Consultation, and we’ll figure the rest out together.
+Our consultations are covered by most major insurance plans.

 Paths to Conception

 The truth is, getting pregnant isn’t always easy.
-1 in 8 couples have trouble getting or stating pregnant.
+1 in 8 couples have trouble getting or staying pregnant.
 This number increases to 1 in 3 after the age of 35.
 The good news is, reproductive healthcare can significantly improve your chances of conception.